Oscar De La Hoya: Amateur career

-De La Hoya won the national Junior Olympics 119-pound title at age 15, After he lost a tournament in Whittier to Leon Hernandez from Santa Monica he won the 125-pound title the following year.
-His amateur career included 234 wins — 163 by knockout, and six losses.
-Of those six losses, two were to Shane Mosley.
+De La Hoya won the national Junior Olympics 119-pound title at age 15.
+After he lost a tournament in Whittier to Leon Hernandez from Santa Monica he won the 125-pound title the following year.
+His amateur career included 234 wins — 163 by knockout.
+Two were to Shane Mosley.
 In 1989, he won the National Golden Gloves title in the bantamweight division.
 In 1990, at age 17, he won the U.S. National Championship at featherweight and was the youngest U.S. boxer at that year's Goodwill Games, winning a gold medal.
 The joy of victory was tempered by the news that his mother, Cecilia Gonzales De La Hoya (November 22, 1950 – October 28, 1990), was terminally ill with breast cancer.
 She died that October, expressing the hope that her son would one day become an Olympic gold medalist.

 As the 1992 Summer Olympics in Barcelona approached, De La Hoya turned his mother's dream into a strong focus for his training.
 After an upset victory in the first round over the Cuban boxer Julio Gonzalez; De La Hoya defeated German boxer Marco Rudolph to win the gold medal.
 Rudolph had been the only fighter to defeat him in the years leading up to the fight, adding drama.
 The U.S. media publicized his quest to fulfill his mother's dying wish and nicknamed him "The Golden Boy", which has remained with him throughout his career.
 In 2000, the Cecilia Gonzalez De La Hoya Cancer Center was formally opened by De La Hoya and his siblings at the White Memorial Medical Center (WMMC), with a $350,000 donation from De La Hoya, in honor of their mother.